 Advance your career in environmental conservation and forest health by working as a Sierra Corps Fellow.

-Fellows will be placed to work at environmental organizations throughout the Sierra to help build their organization and region’s capacity to complete meaningful forest health work.
+We place Sierra Corps Fellows at environmental organizations throughout the Sierra to help build their organization and the region’s capacity to complete meaningful forest health work.
 The program is seeking enthusiastic, conservation-minded people to commit to a year-long fellowship working to restore Sierra forests and build resilient communities.
-The Sierra Corps Fellowship Program is not an entry level internship program.
-Applicants are expected to have experience in conservation planning, monitoring and assessment, and/or restoration implementation, ideally with a forestry emphasis.
+The Sierra Corps Fellowship Program is not an entry-level internship program.
+Applicants must have experience in conservation planning, monitoring, and assessment, and/or restoration implementation, ideally with a forestry emphasis.

-Required Qualifications: Each Fellowship Position has unique requirements related to the position’s function and these will be included in the Host Site specific position descriptions when they become available on October 4, 2019.
+Each Fellowship position has unique requirements related to the position’s function.
+These requirements are included in the Host Site-specific position descriptions, which you can find on the left side of this page.
 The Sierra Corps Program has the following general requirements: